Odemira: Geography

 The municipality of Odemira is located in southwestern Portugal, bordered by the municipalities of Sines and Santiago do Cacém to the north, Ourique to the east, and the Algarvian municipalities of Aljezur and Monchique to the south.

-Much of the municipality is within the Southwest Alentejo and Vicentine Coast Nature Park.
+Its coastline is 55 km long and approximately 44% of its territory is within the Southwest Alentejo and Vicentine Coast Nature Park and the Natura 2000 network.

 Climate

 Odemira has a Mediterranean climate.
 Winters are mild and rainy, with daytime temperatures usually around 16 C and nighttime lows around 6 C. Summers are dry and sunny and are hot in the interior of the municipality (maxima is around 31 C bordering Ourique) and warm at the coast (where maxima is around 25 C).

 Parishes

 Administratively, the municipality is divided into 13 civil parishes (freguesias):